Kelvin Smith, PhD

 Increase understanding of concepts and make the complex simple.

-Help students under the autism spectrum to focus on the material through their hyper-focused gifts and relate them to teaching techniques.
+Help students on the autism spectrum to focus on the material through their hyper-focused gifts and relate them to teaching techniques.

 Let’s make the complex simple and I look forward to seeing you in one of my sessions.
 My contribution to students is my gift of teaching, mentoring and passion for learning.